Koverse/connections-documentation/flags.rst

   - The flag will now appear under "Filter By Approved"

 3. Approve a flag with a new admin value (old value and user value are removed)
-  - In the new value dialogue box, type in the value want to replace the user suggested new value.
+  - In the new value text field, type in the value want to replace the user suggested new value.
     - This removes the old value as well as the value the user suggested when initially flagged.
   - Click on "APPROVE FLAG"
   - The flag will now appear under "Filter By Approved"

 4. Approve a flag with a new empty value (old value and user value are removed)
-  - In the new value dialogue box, delete the user suggested value (the dialogue box should now be empty).
+  - In the new value text field, delete the user suggested value (the text field should now be empty).
     - This removes the old value as well as the value the user suggested when initially flagged, but replaces it with no value, instead of a newly created admin value.
   - Click on "APPROVE FLAG"
   - The flag will now appear under "Filter By Approved"